Jorge-S13/Jorge-S13/README.md

 # Hello!
-I'm Georgy Sviridov
+I'm Jorge Sviridov
 ## About me
 **I'm a beginning back-end developer specializing in PHP and Laravel.
 I have experience in building web applications and knowledge in the areas of databases and REST API.**
 # Location